 Brandon, a Southern California native, graduated with a Bachelor's of Science in Sports and Exercise science from Seattle University in December of 2017.
 Brandon is also a certified personal trainer and group fitness instructor.
 His credentials were obtained through the American Counsel on Exercise.
 His passion and commitment to wellness and exercise led him to Greenlake Sports Physical Therapy.
 Here at GSPT, Brandon plans to aid the physical therapists with his expertise as well as gain invaluable experience as he prepares for physical therapy school.
 Brandon enjoys playing basketball and volleyball in his spare time.

 Rhonda Tipps, Office Coordinator

 Rhonda fell in love with Greenlake Sports Physical Therapy after receiving excellent, compassionate care here following her knee surgery.
 In a moment of serendipity, her experience with medical billing coincided with an opening for the front desk position.
-She is in awe of the professionalism of the therapy staff, and their enthusiastic commitment to healing.
-Rhonda holds a bachelors degree in history from Western Washington University and is a licensed massage therapist.
-She currently lives aboard and is restoring a 44’ 1979 Cheoy Lee ketch in preparation for an eventual extended sailing cruise.
+She is in awe of the therapy staff, and their enthusiastic commitment to healing.
+Rhonda holds a bachelors degree in history from Western Washington University.
+She currently lives aboard and is restoring a 44’ 1979 Cheoy Lee ketch in preparation for an extended sailing cruise.
 On Thursdays she can be found learning to play fiddle and guitar for contra dance bands.